rocambille/rocambille.github.io/en/_posts/2019-07-30-how-to-roll-a-dice-in-javascript.md

 ![dices are beautiful](https://cdn-images-1.medium.com/max/1024/0*yAFHaiCH9sI5cdLe)

-Let's build the ultimate dice step by step.
+Let's build the ultimate dice step by step.<!--more-->

 ## Math.random() as a basis